-The 2023FY was a year of solid progress and performance with a number of highlights, positioning Compumedics for ongoing profitable core business growth, coupled with substantial Somfit® and LifeSpanTM MEG breakout business commercial traction.
+The FY24 year was a year of solid progress and performance with a number of highlights, positioning Compumedics for ongoing profitable core business growth, coupled with substantial Somfit® and OrionMEG® LifeSpan breakout business, ongoing high-growth commercial traction.

-In terms of financial performance, sales increased 12% to \$42.4m.
-Importantly EBITDA returned to profit in H2FY23 at \$2.7m, partially offsetting the first half EBITDA loss of \$4.7m.
-This EBITDA loss resulted from the write-down of assets associated with the MEG business, in order to recognise the complexity of this new technology, with a conservative balance sheet approach.
+In terms of financial performance sales increased 17% to \$49.7m.
+Importantly EBITDA returned to profit in FY24 at \$2.7m, compared to a loss of \$2.0m for FY23.

-Key FY 2023 highlights include:
+Key FY24 highlights include: